JagGlo/playOmics/README.md

 #> [1] 755 451
 ```

-Initially we had 824 columns in the miRNA data.
+Initially, we had 824 columns in the miRNA data.
 After filtering for
-non-missing values in at least of 50% columns we ended up with 755
+non-missing values in at least 50% of columns, we ended up with 755
 columns.

 ## Classification